-- 2.8 Any residential development would lead to an increase in nitrogen and thus would be likely to cause a significant effect. - 2.9 In this context, 'dwelling' also includes net new dwellings created through the sub-division of existing dwellings, second homes, dwellings to be used as holiday accommodation, houses in multiple occupation, self-contained student accommodation, and new dwellings created as a result of approval granted under the General Permitted Development Order e.g. change of use from office to residential (including houses and flats).
+- 2.12 Any residential development proposing a net increase in overnight accommodation would lead to an increase in nitrogen and thus would be likely to cause a significant effect. - 2.13 In this context, 'dwelling' also includes net new dwellings created through the sub-division of existing dwellings, second homes, dwellings to be used as holiday accommodation, houses in multiple occupation, self-contained student accommodation, and new dwellings created as a result of approval granted under the General Permitted Development Order e.g. change of use from office to residential (including houses and flats).
 It includes permanent accommodation for gypsies and travellers.
 Temporary/transit pitches will be assessed on a case-by-case basis by the local planning authority in consultation with Natural England.